Eternal Love (Persian TV series)

-Eshghe Abadi (English: Eternal Love) is a Persian-language reality show that premiered on YouTube in 2025.
+Eternal Love (Persian: عشق ابدی (IPA: /eʃqe æbædiː/) (Romanized: Eshghe Abadi)) is a Persian-language reality show that premiered on YouTube in 2025.
 The show is hosted by Parastoo Salehi.
-As of July 11, 2025, Forthy-nine episodes have been released.
+As of January 9, 2026, 179 episodes have been released.
+Each season is 100 episodes long.
 The series focuses on the romantic relationships among participants.
 It features a $30,000 prize pool for the winning couple.
-Filming takes place in Turkey.
+The filming takes place in Turkey, as to not be caught immediately by the Islamic Republic of Iran.

+Cast

+Here is a list of the cast in this reality show: